RedefiningReality/Pokedex-App/AI/README.md

 ### Steps for AI Training
-- Create `annotations` and `images` directories
+- Create `annotations` and `images` directories in the same directory as [setup.py](setup.py)
-- Place images and annotations in the respective directories
+- Place images and annotations into the respective directories
 - Run [setup.py](setup.py)